iosifnicolae2/learn-ai/README.md

 ![image](https://user-images.githubusercontent.com/7108834/44296971-84856780-a2d1-11e8-8eea-2098a0856356.png)

  - the code will be saved in `notebooks` folder
- - I encourage you to start with `basic_regression.ipynb` project
+ - I encourage you to start with [basic_regression.ipynb](https://github.com/iosifnicolae2/learn-ai/blob/master/notebooks/basic_regression.ipynb) notebook.

  ## Tips&tricks
  - if you want to execute the code from a block press `CTRL + ENTER`